-The (old) transcendent way: between idolatry and absurdity.
+The (old) transcendent way: between idolatry and absurdity

 The idea of human centrality.

 Anthropocentrism, the moral-ethical idea that requires the placement of man at the center of creation, recognizes a central value in man: in her or his needs and desires, in her or his different or unique skills, in her or his hopes or feelings, and, in short, in everything that is human or is found in certain aspects of humanity (Butchvarov, 2015; Boddice, 2011).
 This perception considers it a sin to subordinate man to other things.
 Man, just as she or he is, without preconditions, is of absolute value and should therefore be placed at the center of all our considerations.
 This means that the individual person is more important, more central, than tradition, the customs of society, historical monuments, and bureaucracy.
-And, conversely, it means that tradition, custom, objects, the people, money, the state, any ideology we may think about, the homeland—or anything else that comes to our mind—must not be given special value over man; when such a wrong evaluation takes place, evil and harm are born.
+And, on the flip side, it implies that tradition, custom, objects, the people, money, the state, any ideology we may think about, the homeland—or anything else that comes to our mind—must not be given special value over man; when such a wrong evaluation takes place, evil and harm are born.
 When man in her- or himself is at the center of our intentions, when man is the fundamental criterion in our life, then our considerations and decisions are correct, moral and just, and the whole reality in which we live becomes healthier and of a higher quality.

 Yehuda Amichai, an Israeli poet who touched the hearts of many, has described and criticized, in the third verse of his poem “Tourists,” the tendency of humanity to reduce the value we give to man on behalf of historical or other grandiose objects or ideas.
 These are so valuable to us that the living human being herself becomes secondary and invisible in relation to them.
 Thus, he writes: